 We are a group of professional women working to provide educational opportunities for women and children in Nepal.
 We believe that improving education is the best way to ensure a better future for the people of Nepal.
-We use our personal encounters and experiences to identify persons and families in need, and causes where we can successfully use our skills and resources.
-We aim to pursue projects using innovation without duplication.
+We use our personal encounters and experiences to identify persons, and families in need, and causes where we can successfully use our skills and resources.
+We would like to demonstrate that development projects can make good use of innovation, without unnecessary duplication.

-We work with communities, non-governmental organizations, and government institutions to create new sustainable partnerships for positive change.
-Our hope is that the energy of our cooperative accomplishments will "vibrate on and on creating an endless wave of goodwill, child to child, person to person."
+We work with communities, other non-governmental organizations, and government institutions to create new sustainable partnerships for sustainable change.
+Our hope is that the energy of our cooperative accomplishments will "vibrate on and on to create an endless wave of goodwill, child to child, person to person.